muze-innovation/chassis/backend/README.md

 ### CLI Features

 - validateSpec
-- getJsonSchemaBySymbol
+- getJsonSchemaBySymbol[Inprogress]
-- generateJsonSchemaBySymbol
+- generateJsonSchemaBySymbol[Inprogress]
-- generateJsonSchema
+- generateJsonSchema[Inprogress]

 Details about operation and parameters of other CLI features can be read in [CLI](./docs/cli.md).